dustlang/cargo/src/doc/man/includes/options-message-format.md

 - `json-diagnostic-rendered-ansi`: Ensure the `rendered` field of JSON messages contains embedded ANSI color codes for respecting rustc's default color scheme.
 Cannot be used with `human` or `short`.
-- `json-render-diagnostics`: Instruct Cargo to not include rustc diagnostics in in JSON messages printed, but instead Cargo itself should render the JSON diagnostics coming from rustc.
-Cargo's own JSON diagnostics and others coming from rustc are still emitted.
+- `json-render-diagnostics`: Instruct Payload to not include rustc diagnostics in in JSON messages printed, but instead Payload itself should render the JSON diagnostics coming from rustc.
+Payload's own JSON diagnostics and others coming from rustc are still emitted.
 Cannot be used with `human` or `short`.
 {{/option}}